Deliveroo IPO preview: losses narrow as company aims to raise £1 billion

 The Deliveroo share price is not yet known as the company hasn’t published a prospectus.
 More information will be available when a date for the IPO is confirmed.
 What we do know, however, is that Deliveroo wants to raise £1 billion from the sale of its shares.

-We also know that, as of 2020, the company had 2,060 employees, connections with over 115,000 restaurant partners in 12 countries, and its riders serve six million customers in these countries.
+We also know that, as of 2020, the company had 2300 employees, connections with over 115,000 restaurants in 12 countries, and its riders serve six million customers in these countries.
 Revenue for 2018 was £476 million, and Deliveroo also secured £132 million of private funding in January 2021, placing its projected value at more than £5 billion.
-Also worthy of note is that Deliveroo's gross transaction value (GTV) grew by 64.3% in 2020, from 58.5% growth in 2018.
+Also worthy of note is that Deliveroo's gross transaction value (GTV) grew to 8.8% in 2020, from 5.8% just two years prior.
 Furthermore, the company stated that it saw good gains on its 'adjusted earnings before interest, taxes, depreciation and amortisation (EBITDA) basis' last year.
 The delivery company saw gross profits of £358 million in 2020, compared to £189 million the previous year.

 At this price, the Deliveroo IPO will be the largest LSE IPO by market capitalisation since Royal Mail in 2013.
 Goldman Sachs and JP Morgan have been appointed as Joint Global Co-ordinators.
 Merrill Lynch International, Citigroup Inc, Jefferies International Limited, and Numis Securities Limited will act as Joint Bookrunners for the offer.